-And then I also get worried for him because i’m like, you know, he’s only seen these kids virtually like, how is it going to be in person? and you know, I get a little bit worried for that. so I was recognizing that and then I was no processing that. it’s like a, it’s a change. it’s like my whole wednesday is getting turned on its head.
+And then I also get worried for him because I’m like, you know, he’s only seen these kids virtually like, how is it going to be in person? and you know, I get a little bit worried about that. so I was recognizing that and then I was no processing that. it’s like a, it’s a change. it’s like my whole Wednesday is getting turned on its head.

-And so that they can ba fed and taken care of while I take the fifth grader to the thing and then come back to take the four year old his thing.
+And so that they can be fed and taken care of while I take the fifth grader to the thing and then come back to take the four-year-old his thing.

 And then I have my own thing tonight and somewhere we gotta have dinner in there. husband’s got it. awesome. but it’s just rearranging all the pieces at the last minute is a little bit stressful for me.

-So I recognized that okay. and it wasn’t just, you know, and I also recognized a fear in myself that I had dropped the ball.
+So I recognized that okay. and it wasn’t just, you know, and I also recognized the fear in myself that I had dropped the ball.

 And so often the stuff from school throughout the year has been not really that important because we’re not really doing anything. so it hasn’t gotten my utmost attention. so I was feeling like I fell short and I missed an opportunity for my son and you know, all that.